This Post includes

 zoomed

-photo - UIC via Explore Chicago Collection
+photo above - UIC via Explore Chicago Collection

 1923 Sanborn Fire Insurance Map